 Beans isn’t all that interesting.
-She’s a typical ‘no non-sense’ female lead whose only schtick is her defense mechanism.
-Beans is a desert iguana and she has a defense mechanism that essentially causes her to freeze up and be completely unaware of her surroundings.
+She’s a typical ‘no nonsense’ female lead whose only shtick is her defense mechanism.
+Beans is a desert iguana, and she has a defense mechanism that essentially causes her to freeze up and be completely unaware of her surroundings.
 Problem is, this ability sometimes springs up without warning or trigger.
 She’ll just be talking and then boom.
 Then she just transforms into a doting girlfriend at the end, and it’s actually a little annoying.

 Priscilla, the cactus mouse, steals several scenes with her odd habit of being incredibly and painfully blunt about situations and going on small tangents about frightening or gory situations.